cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 twice by the server, the response needs to be the same in both cases (since this would be the case for real clients).
-For protection against this attack, one would apply the encryption function in the construction of envelope to all the key material in envelope.
+For protection against this attack, one would apply the encryption function in the construction of the envelope to all the key material in it.
 The server S will have two keys MK, MK' for a pseudorandom function f. f refers to a regular pseudorandom function such as HMAC or CMAC.
 Upon receiving a CredentialRequest for a non-existing client client_identity, S computes oprf_key=f(MK; client_identity) and oprf_key'=f(MK'; client_identity) and responds with CredentialResponse carrying Z=M^oprf_key and envelope, where the latter is computed as follows. prk is set to oprf_key' and secret_creds is set to the all-zero string (of the length of a regular envelope plaintext).
-Care needs to be taken to avoid side channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.
+Care needs to be taken to avoid side-channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.
-The above requires changes to the server-side implementation but not to the protocol itself or the client side.
+The above requires changes to the server-side implementation but not to the protocol itself or the client-side.

 There is one form of leakage that the above allows and whose prevention would require a change in OPAQUE.